paddle-cluster/infradata/README.md

 5. Press enter and watch as the computer traces the route between your computer and the server

 ## Bonus activity
-Repeat the steps, but this time do not visit any social media webpages (e.g. Facebook, Youtube…) How do the visualizations of the digital data infrastructure change?
+Repeat the steps, but this time do not visit any social media webpages (e.g. Facebook, Youtube…).
+How do the visualizations of the digital data infrastructure change?
 Are the same providers involved or have some disapeared?